The Love Journey of Lakshmi

 Now speaking about it, makes me realize how much it really did to me.

-But there I went every couple of weeks, sometimes months, him rubbing my feet.
+But there I went every couple of weeks, sometimes there months inbetween, him rubbing my feet.

 The conversations made me think.